RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 ## How to Research at the RAC

 Anyone can conduct research at the RAC.
 If we have archival materials that can be useful to your research topic, you are welcome here.

-Because of limited seating capacity, researchers need an appointment in order to conduct in-person research in the RAC’s Reading Room.
-Contact the RAC Access team at [archive@rockarch.org](mailto:archive@rockarch.org) to make your appointment.
+Appointments are required to conduct in-person research in the Archive Center’s Reading Room.
+To reserve an appointment, please use the “Appointments” tab in your [RACcess](https://raccess.rockarch.org/testweb) account to schedule your research day(s) at the Archive Center.
+Reservations must be made at least three days prior to your start date.
+Reading Room appointments reserve you a desk for the entire day (9:30-5:00), but you are able to arrive and depart whenever you need.

+If you have any questions about the Reading Room reservation procedures, please contact an archivist at [archive@rockarch.org](mailto:archive@rockarch.org).

-You will also need to create a researcher account in [RACcess](https://raccess.rockarch.org), our online request and duplication management system.
+You will also need to create a researcher account in [RACcess](https://raccess.rockarch.org/testweb), our online request and duplication management system.

 Get started on your research by searching our online finding aid catalog [DIMES](https://dimes.rockarch.org).